jostov/batchtester/README.md

 More classifiers can be easily introduced to the script, by simply ensuring the following things are true about the classifier

-   * The classifier has the fit and predict methods.
+  * The classifier class has the two following methods, fit(list_of_feature_vectors, list_of_class_labels) and also predict(feature_vector).

-   * The fit method accepts two arguments, a list of class labels, and a list of training vectors
+  * The classifier must have an entry in the dictionary, class_dictionary.
+To use the classifier, pass whatever key it has with the -c=KEY arguments

 The -o argument is required as this program is built to run piles of tests at once, rather than one file at a time.
-So, for now, by default, it outputs to /dev/null.
+By default, the file name is /dev/null.

 Hmmm.
 As I write this, that seems like a terrible goddamn idea.
 Yeah, include that -o option every time.
 Don't mess around with that.

-#  Arguments are:
+# Quick Testing

+# All currently available command flags

   -pX where x is a decimal between 0 and 1, this is the portion of
       data to be used for param tuning. this can be a float.
 I swear